Skip to main content

 The written report and record retention

-• The date of the current and prior examinations
+• The date of the current and last examinations

 • A clear statement on whether the equipment is safe to continue in use

-• The date the next examination is due
+• The date by which the next thorough examination is due

-• The signature and details of the competent person
+• The signature, name and qualification of the competent person

 Under Regulation 11, duty holders must retain these reports safely.
 For lifting equipment, reports must be kept until the next such report is made or for two years — whichever is later.
 For lifting accessories, the minimum retention is two years.